Guide to CAP funding Guarantees: How to Obtain One

 Further tips:

-- In addition to a Standby LC (SbLC), here are some helpful points about the alternative CAG types:
+- In addition to a Standby LC (SbLC), here are some helpful points about the alternative CSD types:

 - Bank-confirmed Sovereign Guarantee (SG) from the Finance Ministry.
 If you are working in a country that can issue an SG, usually without cost, explore that further here.

-- Bank Guarantee (BG) if to be used outside the US — BGs are not allowed in the US, which happens to be where our funding bank is based (New York), so only arrange a BG once making sure an SBLC is not going to be available.
-We would have to work with a subsidiary to fund your project, which we can do.
-In any case, to be usable, it must largely conform to the same wording as shown in the SbLC template.
+- Bank Guarantee (BG) if to be used outside the US — BGs are not allowed in the US, which happens to be where our preferred funding banks are located, so only arrange a BG once making sure an SbLC is not going to be available.
+Cash is probably better than a BG, because we would have to work with a subsidiary to fund your project, which we can do.
+In any case, to be usable, a BG must largely conform to the same wording as shown in the SbLC template.

 - Performance Guarantee or Payment Guarantee (PG), similar to a BG, so long as it largely conforms to the same wording as shown in the SbLC template.
 A few more details:

-- Payment Guarantees can work, but not “Advance Payment Guarantee” (APG), as the latter implies payment before the project’s funding is secured (a conundrum), so that title doesn’t work.
+- Payment Guarantees can work, again with the same wording as an SbLC, but not “Advance Payment Guarantee” (APG), as the latter implies payment before the project’s funding is secured (a conundrum), so that title doesn’t work.

 - Blocked Funds can also work, though this usually offers less protection for the issuer, as it is more freely callable.